tianocore-docs/edk2-DscSpecification/3_edk_ii_dsc_file_format/310_pcd_sections.md

 (for modules that do not list a preferred value).
 This same rule applies to `FeatureFlag` PCDs.

-If the INF values differ (or are not listed) and the access methods are different, then the build must break.
-A PCD can only use a single method of access for the platform and all modules in the platform that use the PCD must use the same access method.
+If the Source INF values differ (or are not listed) and the access methods are different, then the build must break.
+All source modules in a platform must use the same PCD same access method.

+Binary modules included in a platform build are permitted to use the PatchableInModule or DynamicEx access methods (the Binary module must specify which of these two methods were used to create the binary module) regardless of the method used for a given PCD in modules built from source.
+The build supports binary modules that use the same or different PCD access method than the source modules or other binary modules.
+The build parser must break with an error if a PCD is listed as FixedAtBuild or Dynamic (not DynamicEx) in the Binary INF.

 If no value is entered in the DSC file, and no INF files provide a preferred value, then the DEC file's default value must be used.